abilian/lab.abilian.com/docs/Tech/Search/Comparison of open source search engines.md

 10. **Whoosh**: Whoosh is (or was) a fast, featureful full-text indexing and searching library implemented in pure **Python**.
 Programmers can use it to easily add search functionality to their applications and websites.
 Every part of how Whoosh works can be extended or replaced to meet your needs exactly.

-Each of these projects offers a unique combination of features and capabilities.
-Some are standalone search engines, while others are libraries or tools that can be used to build custom search solutions.
+Note that these projects don't have the exact same scope.
+For instance, some are standalone search engines, while others are libraries or tools that can be used to build custom search solutions.